diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 ## Filters

-We implemented a generic `ExceptionFilter` called `GlobalExceptionFilter`, which catches all errors and sets the payload to a userfriendly information.
-The real exception and stacktrace will be just logged in `debug` logger mode.
+We implemented a generic `ExceptionFilter` called `GlobalExceptionFilter`, which catches all errors and set the payload to am user friendly information.
+The real exception will be just logged in `debug` logger mode.

 **Usage**